I will give you several recommendations that will help you to get the most from your photoshoot from my perspective…

 Generally, this will be worked out prior to a photoshoot during our conversation about our ideas for the specific shoot, whether it’s classical, contemporary or even casual attire.
 That being said, I do encourage you to have as many options as you would like to try and as time will allow during our shoot.
 My studio also provides a limited assortment of dance costumes, dresses, tutus and leotards that can also be worn for a shoot.
 I encourage you to contact the studio for more details.

-No. We do not permit escorts of any kind to attend a photoshoot.
+No. We do not permit escorts of any kind (including significant others) to attend a photoshoot.
 The only exception to this rule is that one person, either a parent or legal guardian, may attend the photoshoot only in cases where the model is a minor.
 We require that the parent in attendance refrain from coaching/directing their minor during the photoshoot.

 I believe in giving my clients access to high-resolution images at no additional cost.
 The pictures/photos that you will receive via download will be high-resolution digital jpg images with reprint rights, for non-commercial and personal use.